PFA Tips: You Finally Received the Autism Waiver – Tips for Choosing a Provider

 • How much of your day-to-day business reporting is done electronically?

-• What is required of the parent to oversee the program?
+• What is required of the parent in overseeing the program?

 • What is your school closing and snow day policy?